 Photo: Dave Heath

 Hello, my name is Brian.
 Some of you may know me by my alias “The Bald Bomber”.
-Most folks just call me Bomber.
+Most folks just call me “Bomber”.
 I don’t like “Mr. Bomber”.
-My passions are skiing, skiing, and more skiing.
+My passions are skiing, skiing, and just being in the Mountains.

-Email Brian with any questions,
+Email Brian with any questions, or just to say hello.

 I’m a born and bred BC boy who has been involved in backcountry ski touring since 1976.
 I come from an avid ski family, my parents having been ski instructors for many years, and of course, all the boys in my family had to do our time as ski racers.
 On powder days I was always allowed to skip school.
 Right after high school (1976) I bought an old school bus and moved to Rossland, BC to work one day a week at Red Mountian Ski Resort, and ski bum for the other six.
 What an awesome time that was.

-I live with my wife Penny (25 years), on our 110 acre sheep farm in the Slocan Valley.
-I have worked for the BC Forest Service in fire protection and am currently The Fire Warden for the Slocan Valley.
-I also have over 20 years experience as a prospector which makes the Carlyle area, with its rich mining history, additionally intriguing to me.
+I live with my wife Penny (37 years), on our 110 acre sheep farm in the Slocan Valley.
+I have worked for the BC Forest Service in fire protection in Initial Attack and as The Fire Warden for the Slocan Valley.

 I’ve had some wonderful opportunities over the years to be involved in various ski flicks , Bill Heath’s iconic “Sinners” , Dave Heath’s “Groovy little slide show”, and “Schuss”.
 I’ve also appeared in a spattering of ski mags.

-Looking forward to some new experiences and reliving some of the past.
-I can’t wait to ski those larch forests in the full moon.
-Wahoo!!
+Looking forward to some new experiences with new guests and reliving some of the past fun times with our returning ski buds.

 Your host,